-A common question we get is:
+The most common question we get is:

-Marble Polishing With Tiles In Reasonable Condition
+Marble Floor Polishing | Tiles In Reasonable Condition

-The cost can range from £15.00 to £25.00 per square metre.
+The cost can range from £25.00 to £35.00 per square metre.

 This floor was in good condition but had lost its shine.

-Polishing Marble Tiles In Poor Condition
+Polishing Marble Floors In Poor Condition

-The cost generally ranges from £30 to £45 per square metre.
+The cost can range from £25.00 to £35.00 per square metre.

-This marble was in poor condition.
-It had lost its deep gloss through surface scratches, blemishes and some light etch mark damage.
+The surface of the marble had lost its deep gloss through surface scratches, blemishes and some light etch mark damage.

 Whilst the floor was poor, there was little lippage, so we didn’t need to grind the floor smooth.
-So the floor was honed using diamond honing tooling.
-Honing tools range from coarse to fine grit, just like sandpaper for wood finishing.
+So the floor was honed using diamond polishing pads.

 Honing will remove scuffs and light scratches on the lighter coloured marbles, however, it will not deep scratches, damage or lippage.